30 Foods That Are Toxic to Dogs

 Tobacco - Nicotine affects the digestive and nervous systems.
 Can result in rapid heart beat, collapse, coma and death.

 Tomatoes - Can cause tremors and heart arrhythmias.

 Tomato leaves and stems - Can cause digestive, nervous and urinary upset.

 Walnuts - Can cause gastrointestinal problems such as vomiting and diarrhea, as well as respiratory issues.

 Xylitol - Can cause a sudden drop in blood sugar, resulting in depression, loss of co-ordination, seizures and death.

 Yeast dough - Can expand and produce gas in the digestive system, causing pain and rupture of the stomach or intestines.

-Please make a note of all these foods and ensure you keep them out of your dog scraps.
-Share this list of foods with other dog owners because most people don't realize which human foods may poison a cherished pet.
+Make a note of these toxic foods and share this list with other dog owners, because many people don't realize which human foods may poison a cherished pet.

-If, like many people, you have been inadvertently feeding these foods to your dog, don't beat yourself up about it.
-The best thing you can do is print out this list and remember not to feed these foods in future.
+And if you've been inadvertently feeding these foods to your dog, don't beat yourself up about it.
+The best thing you can do now is remember not to feed these foods in future.